vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:prepare` *this is my sample input*
 This shows you how the system will tokenize a sentence and what concepts it matches.
-It’s what the system does to prepare to match topics against your input.
+It's what the system does to prepare to match topics against your input.
 From that you can deduce what patterns would match and what topics might be invoked.

 If you give no arguments to prepare, it just turns on a prepare trace for all future inputs